 Mark Jaster joins the Master Acting Class program as a guest teaching artist.
 His skills in mime were developed in training with 20th-century masters Marcel Marceau and his teacher, Etienne Decroux, along with careful observation of Charlie Chaplin, Buster Keaton, and Harpo Marx.
 Jaster served as teaching assistant to Mr. Marceau in a series of seminars in Michigan, and he teaches frequently in Artist residencies, theatres, and dance programs, including The Maryland Opera Studio and The American Academy of Ballet.
-In his solo performances, Piccolo's Trunk, A Fool Named 'O' and The Maestro, Mark combines live music on unusual instruments and non-instruments (like the pipe and tabor and the bowed saw), outrageous acrobatics (like a dive through an impossibly small wooden hoop) and hyper-advanced communication skills with honest, gentle humor.
+In his solo performances, Piccolo's Trunk, A Fool Named 'O', and The Maestro, Mark combines live music on unusual instruments and non-instruments, (like the pipe and tabor and the bowed saw), outrageous acrobatics, (like a dive through an impossibly small wooden hoop), and hyper-advanced communication skills with honest, gentle humor.
 With Artistic Co-director, Sabrina Mandell, he has created and performed in a series of critically acclaimed works for Happenstance Theater.
 He has also been mime and movement consultant for Our Town at Ford's Theatre, Winnie the Pooh at Adventure Theatre and Elephant and Piggie at the Kennedy Center.
 Mark is also a proud member of The Big Apple Circus' Clown Care Program, performing at the Children's National Medical Center and Johns Hopkins University Hospital.

 Sabrina Mandell joins the Master Acting Class program as a guest teaching artist.
 She is the founder and Artistic Co-director of Happenstance Theater.
-She has written, produced and performed prolifically since the company's founding in '06.
+She has written, produced and performed prolifically since the company's founding in 2006.
 Works have included Prufbox based on the TS Eliot poem “The Love Song of J. Alfred Prufrock”; The Seven Ages of Mime, Low Tide Hotel (voted Best Comedy of the 2007 Capital Fringe Festival); Manifesto! (a 2008 Capital Fringe hit with a subsequent run at the New York Clown Theatre Festival); and Cabaret CooCoo (Best Comedy, Capital Fringe Festival, 2009).
-They also created FarFar Oasis, a desert companion piece to Low Tide Hotel; Look Out Below! at Round House Bethesda and last summer's Fringe hit, Handbook for Hosts and the Helen Hayes recommended Cabaret Macabre which has become an annual event and has toured to the New Orleans Fringe.
-Clown teaching credits include Washington Theater Lab, Constellation Theatre Co, Centerstage in Baltimore, Universite St Anne in Clare, Nova Scotia, and Round House Theater.
+They also created FarFar Oasis, a desert companion piece to Low Tide Hotel; Look Out Below! at Round House Bethesda; the Fringe hit, Handbook for Hosts and the Helen Hayes recommended Cabaret Macabre which has become an annual event and has toured to the New Orleans Fringe.
+Clown teaching credits include Washington Theater Lab, Constellation Theatre Co., Centerstage and Everyman in Baltimore, Universite St Anne in Clare, Nova Scotia, and Round House Theater.
 Sabrina performs regularly with the Big Apple Circus’ Clown Care Program in DC and Baltimore, and as "LaLa", partner to A Fool Named “O” at the Maryland Renaissance Festival.
 She is also a visual artist and poet.

 Alan Paul is the Associate Director of the Shakespeare Theatre Company.
 At STC he has directed the Bard's Broadway production of The Boys From Syracuse, STC's 25th Anniversary Gala performance, the Free For All production of Twelfth Night as well as numerous readings for the theatre’s ReDiscovery Series.
 At STC he has assistant-directed 13 shows for Michael Kahn, David Muse, Rebecca Taichman, Gale Edwards, Mary Zimmerman, Jonathan Munby and Maria Aitken.
 Other directing credits include I Am My Own Wife at Signature Theatre, numerous productions at the Source Festival, Man of La Mancha at Catholic University, and regional productions of Richard II and Six Degrees of Separation.
 Last season he directed readings for Georgetown University’s Tennessee Williams Centennial Festival, Arena Stage’s Edward Albee Festival, and Six Degrees of Separation at the Phillips Collection.

-Eva Wilhelm holds an MFA in Classical Acting from the Shakespeare Theatre Company's Academy for Classical Acting at The George Washington University.
-Locally, she has appeared in productions at Folger Theatre, Studio Theatre, Baltimore Shakespeare Festival, Faction of Fools and Taffety Punk Theatre Company.
+Eva Wilhelm holds an MFA in Classical Acting from the Shakespeare Theatre's Academy for Classical Acting at The George Washington University.
+Locally, she has appeared in productions at Folger Theatre, Studio Theatre, Maryland Shakespeare Festival, Baltimore Shakespeare Festival, Faction of Fools and Taffety Punk Theatre Company.
 In Chicago, she worked with Court Theatre, Northlight Theatre, Shattered Globe and Stage Left, among many others.
 She is currently an adjunct professor at Trinity Washington University, and an Associated Artist with Faction of Fools, as well as a book narrator for both Audible.com and the Library of Congress.